-Follow the troubleshooting flowchart shown below.
+Follow the troubleshooting flowchart shown on the next page.
 Please note that the troubleshooting flowchart does not relate to incorrect setup or tuning issues with new installations.
 Experience has shown that most units returned for warranty are OK and another problem, such as user error including improper setup or tuning, an intermittent wire harness connection, or defective coil, fuel injector, or sensor is later identified.

-TCFI Gen 4 System Troubleshooting Flowchart
+TCFI Gen 6 System Troubleshooting Flowchart